anhrv/wordle-clone/README.md

-A Wordle clone, made as a practice project with React.js
+A Wordle clone, made as a practice project with React.js (using Datamuse API)